nauarchus/Marcion_Apostolos/README.md

 ## Bibliography

 If you make use of any of this data in publications, code, or other projects, please cite as follows.
-Publications are placed in the same order as in the table.

 > Bilby, Mark G., Jack Bull, and K. Lance Lotharp.
 "Normalized Datasets of Zahn’s, van Manen’s, and Harnack’s Greek Reconstructions of Marcion's Apostolos." *Journal of Open Humanities Data* 9.27 (2023): 1–5. [doi:10.5334/johd.122](https://doi.org/10.5334/johd.122)